Teddy (story): Summary

 Teddy proceeds to the Sport Deck and locates his little sister, Booper, at play with another young passenger.
 Booper is a domineering and hateful child, contrasting sharply with her older brother's equanimity.
 Teddy, with firmness, politely exhorts the girl to return with the camera to the cabin and report to their mother.
 Ignoring his sister’s verbal ripostes, he reminds her to meet him shortly for their swimming lesson at the swimming pool.
 She submits with bad grace as he departs.

 The final scene takes place on the Sun Deck, where Teddy, reclining on one of his family's reserved deckchairs, reviews his recent diary entries.
 The document has been conscientiously edited and neatly written.
 It contains reminders to foster better relations with his father; commentary on a letter from a Professor of Literature; a list of vocabulary words to study and notes on his meditation schedule - all matters of self-improvement.
 While making his daily entry, he writes the following non sequitur: “It will either happen today or February 14, 1958 when I am sixteen.
 It is ridiculous to mention it even.”

 Teddy is interrupted by a passenger named Bob Nicholson, a graduate of an unnamed university, who teaches curriculum and instruction.
 Nicholson is on a first name basis with the Leidekker group and has listened to a taped interview with Teddy, in which he shows a lurid interest.
-He peppers Teddy with questions on the boy’s commitment to the precepts of Vedantic reincarnation; Teddy remains composed in the face of the young man’s veiled hostility, and provides him with a brief sketch of this discovery of God, his relationships with his parents and his views on Zen philosophy.
+He peppers Teddy with questions on the boy’s commitment to the precepts of Vedantic reincarnation; Teddy remains composed in the face of the young man’s veiled hostility, and provides him with a brief sketch of his discovery of God, his relationships with his parents and his views on Zen philosophy.
 The boy offers Nicholson an extended metaphor on the nature of logic that challenges the young man’s rational and orthodox commitment to material reality.
 Teddy, in explaining his position on death and reincarnation gives a hypothetical example describing a series of events at his upcoming swimming lesson in which a fatality occurs: his own.

 Teddy disengages from the interview and hurries to his lesson.
 Nicholson pursues him through the levels of the ship's decks, and as he begins to descend the stairs to the swimming pool, he hears the scream of "a small, female child" emanating from the enclosed walls of the indoor pool.
 The story ends on this ambiguous note.